Weaving of textiles — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 3View CS05 attribute detailsModerate Risk Profile.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 3View CS05 attribute detailsModerate Risk Profile.
 The weaving sector presents a bifurcated landscape where highly compliant, modern facilities contrast with artisanal or sub-tier operations prone to oversight gaps.
 While international frameworks like the Uyghur Forced Labor Prevention Act (UFLPA) have increased scrutiny, the decentralized nature of weaving often complicates full-tier visibility.

 - Metric: Approximately 20-30% of global textile supply chain violations occur in lower-tier subcontracting facilities rather than primary production sites.